Paul Rudd And Jeffrey Dean Morgan Purchase Rhinebeck Candy Store To Stop It From Closing After Owner Dies

 The two new celebrity sweet shop owners are doing everything they can to get their store into the public eye.
 USA Today reports that Jeffrey Dean Morgan wore a Samuel’s Sweet Shop hat while presenting on Talking Dead, the television talk show that is shown right after each Walking Dead episode is aired.
 In addition, Morgan presented Jimmy Fallon with a Samuel’s Sweet Shop gift basket when he appeared on The Tonight Show with Jimmy Fallon on December 1.

-Did you know @JDMorgan co-owns a candy shop with #PaulRudd Samuel’s Sweet Shop in Rhinebeck, New York ???????????? pic.twitter.com/yEM39jQqVM
+Did you know @JDMorgan co-owns a candy shop with #PaulRudd Samuel’s Sweet Shop in Rhinebeck, New York???????????? pic.twitter.com/yEM39jQqVM

 — TWD HQ (@HQ_TWD) September 7, 2016